ahsanbuttdev/CodeAlpha_DataVisualization/README.md

 * **Navigation**: Jump between Page 1, Page 2, and Page 3 using the sidebar buttons.
 * **Top 10 Table**: Explore top revenue-generating games on the Sales page.

----
-2. Explore cleaned data in the `cleaned_data/` folder.
-3. Open the `.pbix` project file in **Power BI Desktop** to view dynamic measures and interactive visuals.